agiessing/agiessing.github.io/_pages/people.md

  <div class="container mt-5">
     <h2 class="post-title"> Do you wish to join us?</h2>
-        <p>Every student is different, and I am committed to helping each of my students realize their full potential.
+      Every student is different, and I am committed to helping each of my students realize their full potential.
 To join our group, you must be a motivated and dedicated student.
-You should also be open to regular meetings with me (usually <u>twice</u> a week) and enjoy team work alongside independent study. </p>
+You should also be open to regular meetings with me (usually <u>twice</u> a week) and enjoy team work alongside independent study.
  </div>